 1c.
 Besides, the UPF may optionally derive the UL/DL traffic patterns based on the statistical analysis, e.g. via the identification mechanisms detailed in Sol#X (S2-2202408), up to UPF implementations.
-The UL/DL traffic patterns may include the UL/DL traffic periodicity, burst detection filter, etc.
+The UL/DL traffic patterns may include the UL/DL traffic periodicity, etc.